SergeyKrasnolobov/SergeyKrasnolobov/README.md

 - 👋 Hi, I’m @SergeyKrasnolobov
 - 👀 I`m passionate of WebDevelopment and improve of UX
-- 🛠 Work in sphere of telecomunications
+- 🛠 Work in field of telecomunications
 - 👨🏻‍🏫 Acting mentor at the PurpleSchool